Last remaining US diplomats leave Venezuela

 Earlier this week, Maduro praised Story for his professional conduct.
 However, the Venezuelan government had described the remaining American diplomats as a threat to the country's peace and stability.

 Meanwhile, businesses re-opened and public transportation resumed in parts of Venezuela where power has been restored, ending nearly a week of the country's worst blackouts.
+Information Minister Jorge Rodriguez said schools will re-open on Monday.
 The government says the national power grid is functioning well and that running water has returned to most of the country, though some areas reported continuing problems.

 Some neighborhoods in the northwestern city of Maracaibo, where massive looting occurred during the outages, still didn't have power.
 The subway began operating in the capital, Caracas, though not all of its stations were open.